mcruz206/LearnAI-Bootcamp/lab02.3-luis_and_search/README.md

 ![Test LUIS](./resources/assets/TestLuis.jpg)

 **Finish early?
-Try this extra credit tasks:**
+Try these extra credit tasks:**

 Create additional entities that can be leveraged by the "SearchPics" intent.
-For example, we know that our app calls out age - try creating a prebuilt entity for age.
+For example, we know that our app determines age - try creating a prebuilt entity for age.

 Explore using custom entities of entity type "List" to capture emotion and gender.
 See the example of emotion below.